SlashDB/js-slashdb/README.md

 Note that administrative features of the demo will be limited if you're using https://demo.slashdb.com as the host.
 You can [set up your own SlashDB instance using Docker](https://docs.slashdb.com/user-guide/getting-slashdb/docker/), or there's a [number of other platforms that are also supported](https://docs.slashdb.com/user-guide/getting-slashdb/) if you want to try all the features.

-For more info about SlashDB, visit www.slashdb.com.
-You can [read the application documentation here](https://docs.slashdb.com/user-guide/).
+For more info about SlashDB - REST API to Databases for Reading & Writing, visit www.slashdb.com.
+Full API documentation is available at https://docs.slashdb.com.